Iowa City, Iowa: Arts and culture

 In the early 1970s, the Old Capitol was renovated and university administrative offices were relocated to Jessup Hall.
 All but one of the major rooms were restored to their appearance when Iowa City was the state capital.
 In November 2001, the cupola caught fire during the renovation of its gold leaf dome.
 The cupola was destroyed and the building was heavily damaged.
 In 2006, after an extensive restoration, the building reopened to the public.
 The building now serves as the Old Capitol Museum, as well as a venue for speeches, lectures, press conferences and performances in the original state senate chamber.

 The Iowa Avenue Literary Walk, a series of bronze relief panels that feature authors' words as well as attribution, is a tribute to the city's rich literary history.
 The panels are visually connected by a series of general quotations about books and writing stamped into the concrete sidewalk.
-All 49 authors and playwrights featured in the Literary Walk have ties to Iowa.
+All 49 authors and playwrights featured in the Literary Walk were born in Iowa, lived there significantly, or set major literary works in the state.

 In November 2008, UNESCO designated Iowa City as the world's third City of Literature, making it a part of the UNESCO Creative Cities Network.
-It was the only American city to receive the honor, until Seattle was designated a City of Literature in 2017.
+Iowa City remained the sole American City of Literature until Seattle received the same designation in 2017.

 In 2004, the Old Capitol Cultural District was one of the first Cultural Districts certified by the State of Iowa.
 The district extends from the University of Iowa Pentacrest, south to the Johnson County Courthouse, east to College Green Park, and north into the historic Northside Neighborhood.